Large Dogs are Part of Everyday Life

 - Understanding the Root Cause – Identifying personal fears and reframing perspectives.

 - Learning Dog Behaviour – Gaining knowledge about friendly versus warning signals in dogs.
-This allows you to be more confident when you are around dogs.
-Additionally, we help you build compassion and understanding for dogs to further chip away at the fear.
+This allows you to be more confident in understanding dog body language and to respond appropriately and safely.
+Additionally, we help you build compassion and understanding for dogs.

-- Controlled Exposure Therapy – Gradual, safe interactions to desensitise fears.
+- Controlled Exposure Therapy – Gradual, safe interactions with friendly therapy dogs to desensitise fears.

-- Hypnotherapy & Mindfulness Techniques – Retraining subconscious reactions to promote calm and control.
-We use CBT, NLP and art therapy as well to holistically treat the phobia.
-The knowledge you gain will not only help you with the dog phobia but additionally help you manage all anxiety in a much better way.
+- Hypnotherapy & Mindfulness Techniques – Retraining subconscious reactions to promote calmness and control.
+Additionally, we use CBT, NLP, and art therapy to holistically treat the phobia.
+The knowledge you gain will not only help you with the dog phobia but also help you manage all anxiety in a much better way.
 This means an overall improvement to the quality of your life.

-Almost every single one of our clients experiences a significant, positive shift within just a single session, enabling them to confidently interact with dogs – or even appreciate them – immediately after therapy.
+Almost every single one of our clients experiences a significant, positive shift within just a single session, enabling them to confidently interact with dogs immediately after therapy.

 Final Thoughts: From Fear to Freedom